maxzerbini/ovo/README.md

 - _PUT /ovo/counters_ increments (or decrements) the value of the counter
 - _GET /ovo/counters/:key_ gets the value of the counter
 - _DELETE /ovo/counters/:key_ delete the counter
+- _POST /ovo/keystorage/:key/deletevalueifequal_ delete the object if it's not changed

 ## Client libraries